bmc/peoplegen/README.md

 Output is in CSV format, by default, though the column separator can be changed.

+As is probably obvious, I use this script to generate test data.

 # Usage

     Usage: namegen.rb [options] total